 If you happen to be qualified in one of these in demand jobs, check out more information here about how you may be eligible to relocate on a 457 Visa .

-A lot of documentation and evidence of the relationship being genuine is needed to lodge the application, so start preparing well in advance, to make sure you have everything needed.
+A lot of documentation and evidence of the relationship being genuine is needed to lodge the application.
+Start preparing well in advance, to make sure you have everything needed.

 Once you have found your way to Australia, you’ll find some of the benefits of employment here include high hourly wages, nationalized health care, a minimum of four weeks of annual leave, and often the flexibility of working from home, or flexi-shifts, depending on your employer.

-The laid back feel of the country (generally) extends into the workplace, and the warm climate means casual clothes are basically the standard 9-5 dress.
+The laid back feel of the country (generally) extends into the workplace.
+The warm climate means casual clothes are basically the standard 9-5 dress.

-While Australia’s big cities can be expensive, there are always ways to save money with your flights over and your travel, such as lodging fare watches to get alerts on any flight sales, booking longer layovers/less desirable flying times, or booking with two separate airlines.
-Once you’ve arrived, consider a hostel or a flat share to save money- that way you can get a feel for which neighborhoods you might want to live in, before having to commit and sign a lease.
+While Australia’s big cities can be expensive, there are always ways to save money with your flights over and your travel.
+Lodge fare watches to get alerts on any flight sales, booking longer layovers/less desirable flying times, or booking with two separate airlines are options.
+Once you’ve arrived, consider a hostel or a flat share to save money.
+That way you can get a feel for which neighborhoods you might want to live in, before having to commit and sign a lease.

 Once you’ve made it here, there are infinite places, beaches, and exciting experiences to be had, so make the most of it!
 I’d recommend starting with a glass of bubbly at Sydney’s Opera House to toast to your new life down under.

-I’ve written the above as a guide, or starting out point, for anyone considering a move down under, but your best bet is to contact the Department of Immigration, or an immigration lawyer, in order to discuss your options.
+I’ve written the above as a guide, or starting out point, for anyone considering a move down under.
+However, your best bet is to contact the Department of Immigration, or an immigration lawyer, to discuss your options.
 That being said, if I can help point anyone in the right direction, please feel free to comment below.
 For more tips on expat life in Australia, please check out some other blog posts here and here.